arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, bankruptcy records are considered public information in Arkansas and in the United States as a whole.
 The Federal Records Act and Freedom of Information Act give members of the public the right to access and copy public bankruptcy records in the state.
 Bankruptcy records are available on various public platforms including local newspapers.
 However, the right to public access is not an umbrella law.
 Some sensitive financial and personal information are exempted from public view.
 Such details include the social security number, bank account numbers, full names of minors, passwords, trade secrets, and more.
 In addition, bankruptcy records sealed by court order are not public information.
 Certain old bankruptcy records are disposed/destroyed pursuant to 44 USC § 3303.
 Such records are no longer public by virtue of age.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
+Third-party sites may also feature search engines that may help simplify the search process for specific or multiple records.
+To begin using a third-party or government website, interested parties may be required to provide:

 • The name of the person involved in the record, unless said person is a juvenile